Lasse005/CSBomb/README.md

 The ### is the progress of the bomb planted and the --- is how much is left

 - # Settings
-- #### Gamemode
+* #### Gamemode
-    This setting allowes you can change what game mode you wanna play on the bomb 0 = CS Code
+    This setting allowes you can change what game mode you wanna play on the bomb, 0 = CS Code,
-    1 = CS Hold
+    1 = CS Hold,
-    2 = SAD Code
+    2 = SAD Code,
     3 = SAD Hold
 * #### Time to Plant
     This is the time the attacking team have to plant the bomb before the timer runs out and they will lose,